vibewell25/vibewell/docs/docs/guides/accessibility-components.md

 # Accessibility Components

-This document provides information about the accessibility components available in the Vibewell UI library and how to use them.
+This document provides information about the accessibility components available in the VibeWell UI library and how to use them.

 ## Overview

-Accessibility is a key part of the Vibewell platform.
+Accessibility is a key part of the VibeWell platform.
 These components help make your application more accessible to users with disabilities, including those using screen readers, keyboard navigation, and other assistive technologies.

 ## Available Components